soyAngelica/pokeproject/README.md

 ## Description 🚀

 This project is a web application developed with React, TypeScript, and Vite.js.
 It utilizes the public Pokémon API (POKEAPI) to display information about different Pokémon.
-It includes animations from the libraries Animate.css and Gsap (GreenSock Animation Platform).
+It includes animations from the library Animate.css

 ## Installation 💻